-- (1) Includes the value of continuation of base salary and annual incentive compensation (determined based upon Mr. Christopher's 2020 target bonus) for three years post-termination.
+- (1) Includes the value of continuation of base salary and annual incentive compensation (determined based upon Mr. Christopher's 2021 target bonus) for three years post-termination.
 Also includes the value of a pro-rata bonus for the year of termination, determined based on actual performance, which is payable upon a termination for any reason (other than by the Company for cause).
-The pro-rata bonus amount listed represents Mr. Christopher's 2020 bonus paid pursuant to our 2020 annual incentive program.
+The pro-rata bonus amount listed represents Mr. Christopher's 2021 bonus paid pursuant to our 2020 annual incentive program.
 If Mr. Christopher is terminated without cause or resigns for good reason during the 24-month period following a change in control, the amounts will be paid in a lump sum within 60 days following termination. - (2) Includes the value of a pro-rata bonus for the year of termination.
-The pro-rata bonus amount listed represents Mr. Christopher's 2020 bonus paid pursuant to our 2020 annual incentive program. - Includes the value of continued participation in the Company's benefit plans following termination of employment until Mr. Christopher's spouse's 70th birthday, which Mr. Christopher is entitled to following a termination for any reason (other than by the Company for cause). - (4) Includes the value of accelerated vesting of unvested shares of restricted stock as of December 26, 2020, based on a per share value of \$34.91.
+The pro-rata bonus amount listed represents Mr. Christopher's 2021 bonus paid pursuant to our 2021 annual incentive program. - (3) Includes the value of continued participation in the Company's benefit plans following termination of employment until Mr. Christopher's spouse's 70 th birthday, which Mr. Christopher is entitled to following a termination for any reason (other than by the Company for cause). - (4) Includes the value of accelerated vesting of unvested shares of restricted stock as of December 25, 2021, based on a per share value of \$58.51.
 Unvested shares of restricted stock granted to NEOs will vest automatically in connection with a termination due to death or disability or a change in control.
 Mr. Christopher is also entitled to accelerated vesting of certain of his awards upon an involuntary termination without cause or a resignation for good reason.
-Payments to which named executive officers are entitled upon the accelerated vesting of restricted stock included payments associated with declared dividends and interest. - Includes the value of: (i) two times the executive's base salary as in effect on December 26, 2020; (ii) two times the average annual bonus actually paid to the executive for the three calendar years preceding December 26, 2020; and (iii) the value of continued participation in Company's group health plan for a period of two years.
+Payments to which named executive officers are entitled upon the accelerated vesting of restricted stock included payments associated with declared dividends and interest - (5) Includes the value of: (i) two times the executive's base salary as in effect on December 25, 2021; (ii) two times the average annual bonus actually paid to the executive for the three calendar years preceding December 25, 2021; and (iii) the value of continued participation in Company's group health plan for a period of two years.
 All amounts are payable on an involuntary termination without cause or upon a resignation by the executive for good reason that occurs upon or within two years following a change in control.
-Messrs.
-Martin, Sigloch and Miritello are not entitled to any amounts in connection with such an involuntary termination that occurs outside of this two-year, post-change in control window. - Mr. Westermeyer is not party to a change in control agreement or an employment agreement.
+As of December 25, 2021, Messrs.
+Martin, Sigloch and Miritello were not entitled to any amounts in connection with such an involuntary termination occurring outside of this two-year, post-change in control window.
+As discussed above, as of February 22, 2022, the agreements for Messrs.
+Martin and Miritello were amended.
+For additional details on the changes to the payments and benefits that may become payable to Messrs.
+Martin and Miritello on a qualifying termination, see the summary of the change in control agreements contained in the Narrative Disclosure to Summary Compensation Table and Grant of Plan Based Awards Table above.